 At this time, the Company has not adopted a target regarding the representation of women on the Board or in executive officer positions.
 The Company does not adopt targets because the Company is of the view that its current practice of considering diversity as a factor in selecting candidates as potential directors or executive officers permits the Company to balance the benefit of diversity with other relevant considerations, including relevant career experience, industry knowledge and experience, and financial and other specialized experience.

-The Board includes two women (22% of directors).
-One executive officer of the Company is a woman (13% of executive officers).
-Thirty-four (34%) of the Company's senior leadership (executive officers, senior vice presidents and vice presidents) are women.
+The Board includes three women (33% of directors).
+Thirty-five percent (35%) of the Company's senior leadership (executive officers, executive vice presidents, senior vice presidents, vice presidents and directors) are women.

 Directors' and Officers' Liability Insurance